openstack/ironic-inspector/README.rst

 **Configuration**

 * Cache nodes under discovery in a local SQLite database.
-Set ``database`` configuration option to persist this database.
-Improves performance by making less calls to Ironic API.
+Set ``database`` configuration option to where you want to place this database.
+  Improves performance by making less calls to Ironic API and makes possible to get results of discovery.
 * Discovery now times out by default, set ``timeout`` option to alter.
 * Firewall management can be disabled completely via ``manage_firewall`` option.